 You have demonstrated without question that children from low-income communities can succeed if they are given the right supports.
 So feel free to think of yourselves today as true American heroes.

-Now that you are graduating, I can let you in on a secret.
+Now that you are a graduate, I can let you in on a secret.

 You see, while I am thrilled that you have successfully completed your academic subjects, they were not the most important things you learned here.
 Let me tell you what secretly bring me the most joy and pride.